 3. Start introducing independence

-Make sure your child can survive on his own by introducing some practical life skills now – think of it as a real-world application of the educational theory Gradual Release of Responsibility.
+Make sure your child can survive on his own by introducing some practical life skills now–think of it as a real-world application of the educational theory Gradual Release of Responsibility.
 A tutorial on doing laundry, the basics of cleaning, maybe a lesson in grocery shopping… hey, this could make your life a little easier too.

-4. Contact your college advisors
+4. Have your child contact college advisors

 Most students wait until they get on campus to talk with their academic/major advisor, and by that time everyone’s swamped.
-By getting in touch over the summer, students get all the benefits of an academic advisor – advice on what courses to take and which professors are best, plus guidance on interesting extracurricular activities – without all the rushing around that can happen in the fall.
+By getting in touch over the summer, students get all the benefits of an academic advisor–advice on what courses to take and which professors are best, plus guidance on interesting extracurricular activities–without all the rushing around that can happen in the fall.

 5. Buy a planner